 The financial statements report certain categories of expenses that are attributable to more than one function.
-The expenses that are allocated include office expenses, dues and memberships, depreciation, salaries and wages, benefits, payroll taxes, food, supplies, professional services, telephone and internet, insurance, maintenance, events, marketing, rent, professional development, travel, utilities, and miscellaneous, which are allocated on the basis of estimates of employee time and effort.
+The expenses that are allocated include office equipment, telephone and internet, dues and memberships, depreciation, salaries and wages, benefits, payroll taxes, food, supplies, professional services, telephone and internet, insurance, repairs and maintenance, events, marketing, rent, professional development, travel, utilities, and miscellaneous, which are allocated on the basis of estimates of employee time and effort.